GMazzeo/Raindrops/README.md

 *Make the catcher - DONE

-*If the raindrops intersect with a catcher, the score increases - DONE
+*If the catcher intersects with a raindrop, then the raindrop is caught - DONE

+*If the raindrop is caught, the score should increase - DONE

 *If a raindrop is caught, we should get rid of the raindrop - DONE